danitso/terraform-provider-clouddk/README.md

 # Terraform Provider for Cloud.dk
-A Terraform Provider to manage resources from [Cloud.dk](https://cloud.dk/).
+A Terraform Provider which manages resources from [Cloud.dk](https://cloud.dk/).

 # Requirements